 This is the story of the 21st century.
 This is the fight of our generation.

 And we have a bold goal.
-OpenText can save 1% of the world’s trees over 10 years, through Digital Transformation.
+We believe information management (IM) can save 1% of the world’s trees over 10 years, through Digital Transformation.

-Information management technology is transformative.
-If there are 3 trillion trees in the world, and each tree produces 10,000 pages of paper, our ambition is to remove enough printed content through digitization to save 1% of the world’s trees over the next 10 years (that’s 30 billion trees).
+IM is transformative.
+If there are 3 trillion trees in the world, and each tree produces 10,000 pages of paper, our ambition is for IM to remove enough printed content through digitization to save 1% of the world’s trees over the next 10 years (that’s 30 billion trees).